zarincheg/telegram-bot-dialogs/README.md

 ## About this fork

+Orional package is not maintaned anymore and does not support Telegram Bot API PHP SDK v3.
 The goal of the fork is to maintain the package compatible with the latest [Telegram Bot API PHP SDK](https://github.com/irazasyed/telegram-bot-sdk), PHP 8+ and Laravel features, focus on stability, better DX and readability.